 Content moderation is a crucial aspect of maintaining a safe and positive online environment.
 There is no one-size-fits-all solution, as each moderation method has its advantages and disadvantages.
 The most effective content moderation strategy will depend on the platform, its user base, and its specific needs.
 By understanding the different types of content moderation methods available, platform owners can make informed decisions about the best approach to keep their online communities safe and thriving.

-This is a guide to detecting, moderating and handling insults, personal attacks and identity attacks in texts and images.
+This is a guide to detecting, moderating and handling sexual abuse and unsolicited sex in texts and images.